Heat kernel bounds for parabolic equations with singular (form-bounded) vector fields: Introduction and main results

 \textbf{1.~}The subject of this paper is Gaussian lower and upper bounds on the heat kernel $u(t,x;s,y)$, $t>s$, of the parabolic equation

 under general assumptions on that admit critical-order singularities.

-The regularity theory of the parabolic equation \eqref{eq}, including two-sided Gaussian bound on the heat kernel $u$ and its H\"{o}lder continuity, has been studied for several decades, with the principal breakthrough due to E.\,De Giorgi \cite{DG} and J.\,Nash \cite{N} who treated the case $b=0$.
-D.\,G.\,Aronson \cite{A} established a two-sided Gaussian bound on $u$ in the case $b=b_1+b_2$ with $|b_1| \in L^p$, $p>d$ and $b_2 \in L^\infty$.
+The problem of existence of sharp elementary bounds on the heat kernel of the parabolic equation \eqref{eq}, and the ensuing regularity properties of the heat kernel, have been studied for several decades, with the principal breakthrough due to E.\,De Giorgi \cite{DG} and J.\,Nash \cite{N} who treated the case $b=0$.
+D.\,G.\,Aronson \cite{A} established a two-sided Gaussian bound on $u$ of \eqref{eq} in the case $b=b_1+b_2$ with $|b_1| \in L^p$, $p>d$ and $b_2 \in L^\infty$.
 It was demonstrated in \cite{S,KiS}, that the Gaussian bounds on $u$ depend, in fact, on a much finer integral characteristics of $b$ than $\|b_1\|_p$, $p>d$ and $\|b_2\|_\infty$, that is, on the Nash norm of $b$, which allows to treat vector fields that may not even be in $L^{2+\varepsilon}_{\loc}$ for a given $\varepsilon>0$.
 This line of research is motivated, in particular, by the desire to find the quantitative relationship between the integral characteristics of $a$, $b$ and the regularity properties of $u$.
 Another motivation for studying discontinuous $a$ and singular (i.e.\,locally unbounded) $b$ comes from physical applications.
 These applications make relevant assumptions on the integral properties of ${\rm div\,}b$.
 In presence of such assumptions, as is well known, one should be able to treat considerably more singular $b$.
-In this paper we show that the heat kernel of \eqref{eq} satisfies:
+This is the subject of this paper.
+More precisely, below we show that the heat kernel of \eqref{eq} satisfies:

 1) a Gaussian lower bound, provided that

 and

 (let us note that in general a Gaussian upper bound is not valid under these assumptions);